Physical Therapist Assistant, AAS

 - Successful completion of a college-level math, algebra, English and computer literacy course.

-- Must take HOBET exam.
-Details for testing dates and times can be secured from the Advisor.
+- Must take ATI TEAS-Allied Health exam.
+Details for testing dates and times can be secured from the advisor.
 This is not a pass or fail test.
 It is used to measure your potential to be successful in the program.
 You may take the test one time per annual application period.
 For more information, visit https://www.southwesterncc.edu/testing-center/teas-v-nursing-test-essential-academic-skills

 - Complete ACA 111 or equivalent course and CIS 110 with a grade of "C" or better for students who have not had experience with a word processing application (e.g. Microsoft Office).

-- Contact the program advisor for information about the selective admissions process.
+- Contact the program coordinator for information about the selective admissions process.